MichaelTA0111/ELE3001-FYP-BEng/doc/Progress/project-diary.md

 - MA recorded new data relating to the packet processing application.
 Metrics were recorded for 512-bit packets for 2 consumers, with packet streams containing 20k, 40k, 60k, 80k, 100k, 120k, 140k, 160k, 180k, 200k packets.
 Each test was repeated 7 times to allow for average values to be calculated.
 - MA created a git repository for the `Python` graph generator scripts.
 - MA refactored the `Python` script which was used to generate the graphs to accommodate the new format of recording metrics.
 This allowed all the separate graph plotting scripts to be condensed into one script.
-- MA added a way to time the packet latency according to the feedback from PT.
+- MA added a way to time the packet latency according to the feedback from TS.
 - MA added a new `Python` script to record the packet processing latency calculated by the application.
 This script also recorded the execution time and total CPU utilisation as before.
 - MA created 2 new `bash` script to iterate through recording the metrics for the packet processing application.
 These scripts iterated through all packet counts 5 times each and recorded the metrics in respective files.
 - MA reworked the graphing script to accommodate for the packet latency metric.